 - 3.1 The purposes of publishing a disciplinary outcome are to protect the public and to promote high standards across the Costs Lawyer profession.
-The CLSB will be guided by these purposes in determining whether and how to publish. - 3.2 In the event a breach of a Principle has been established under these DR&P, the finding and any associated disciplinary outcome may be published by the CLSB unless publication would prejudice other proceedings or investigations (whether of a legal or regulatory nature) or would involve a significant risk of a breach of Article 8 of the Human Rights Act 1998. - 3.3 Publication may be on the CLSB website and in any other location that the CLSB deems appropriate for achieving the purposes in rule 3.1.
+The CLSB will be guided by these purposes in determining whether and how to publish. - 3.2 In the event a breach of a Principle has been established under these DR&P, the finding and any associated disciplinary outcome will be published by the CLSB unless publication would prejudice other proceedings or investigations (whether of a legal or regulatory nature) or would breach Article 8 of the Human Rights Act 1998. - 3.3 Publication will be on the CLSB website and in any other location that the CLSB deems appropriate for achieving the purposes in rule 3.1.
 A note will also appear against the name of the Costs Lawyer on the register of authorised and regulated Costs Lawyers.